 We discuss this with customers every day, which is why we’ve written an article explaining whether you have to get your lease car MOT’d, whether you have to pay for it and what happens if your lease car fails its MOT.

 Most lease agreements generally last 2-3 years.
-Under new government legislation, a car does not have to be MOT’d until it is 4 years old.
+Under new government legislation, a car does not have to be MOT’d until it is over 3 years old.
 This means that, unless your lease contract is longer than 3 years, you will not have to worry about the car going in for an MOT.